 ✓ Permittee is not authorized to land apply biosolids.
-Sludge/biosolids are removed by contract hauler and stored in the lagoon.
+Sludge/biosolids are stored in the lagoon.
 The permittee must receive approval for any treatment, removal, and disposal of sludge or biosolids that is not identified in the facility description of the operating permit.